minimaxir/system-dashboard/README.md

 pip install psutil flask flask_cors
 ```

-Then run the Flask server by `cd` into the folder containing the files, then run:
+Download/Clone this repository, then open a Terminal/Command Prompt and `cd` into the folder containing the files.
+To start the Flask server, run:

 ```
 python flask_system.py